The Guides' Blog

 The Route

 Second Coming follows a beautiful crack system for roughly 300 feet up the south side of Looking Glass.
 The first pitch starts off easy as 4th class terrain, but around halfway up it begins to steepen gradually.
 The top of the first pitch is guarded by the technical crux of the route which has some polished foot and hand holds and is steeper than the terrain below.
-Depending on conditions and overall comfort level, this is where you’re most likely to fall, which is roughly 80 feet off the ground.
-In the case
+Depending on conditions and overall comfort level, this is where you’re most likely to fall.
+This spot is roughly 80 feet off of the groun

 Read MORE